MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

    - Select the user tile from the **Start menu** or choose sign out from the **Power menu** to sign out the current user.

 1. Use your Azure AD account credentials to sign in to the device.
-    - If it's the first time you have used the device, it will ask you to [calibrate](hololens-calibration.md) the HoloLens to your own eyes.
+   - If it's the first time you have used the device, you are asked to [calibrate](hololens-calibration.md) the HoloLens to your own eyes.
    - If you previously used the device:
         - [Windows Holographic, version 20H2, build 19041.1128](hololens-release-notes-2004.md#windows-holographic-version-20h2) or higher, the display seamlessly adjusts for quality and a comfortable viewing experience.
-        - Previous builds will need manual calibration to adjust to your eyes.
+      - Previous builds need manual calibration to adjust to your eyes.
       > [!TIP]
       > If a user hasn't signed into a device yet try one of these two methods for a faster login:
       >
-> - **FIDO 2 Security key** : Your FIDO2 security key will be automatically recognized and the user won't need to type in their user credentials or use MFA.
+      > - **FIDO 2 Security key** : Your FIDO2 security key is automatically recognized and the user won't need to type in their user credentials or use MFA.
 This is the fastest method to sign in on a new device.
+      >
+      >
-> - **Web authentication** : When you sign into a new device, you can select the link **Sign in from another device** which will generate a 9 character code you can use at [aka.ms/devicelogin](https://login.microsoftonline.com/common/oauth2/deviceauth) to either sign in as the user on the device, or type your user name and password using a keyboard for your convenience.
+      >    - **Web authentication** : When you sign into a new device, you can select the link **Sign in from another device** which generates a 9 character code you can use at [aka.ms/devicelogin](https://login.microsoftonline.com/common/oauth2/deviceauth) to either sign in as the user on the device, or type your user name and password using a keyboard for your convenience.
+      >
       To see a list of the device users or to remove a user from the device, go to **Settings** > **Accounts** > **Other users**.
 You can also remove users on a device by following the instructions below.

       #### Remove users on a device

       Organizations with scaled deployments of HoloLens 2 devices might encounter the 64-user limit per device that prevents adding users.
 To address this situation, we've added controls that delete the least recent users from the device at controlled intervals, which is a feature you might have used on the Desktop version.
 Deleting users in a controlled way is useful for other reasons, too.
 Removing the inactive accounts speeds up the sign-in process and improves privacy and security by reducing retention of unused data.
 We use three criteria to determine when to remove user accounts on the device:

 - When a user has been inactive on the device past a number of days, configurable via **ProfileInactivityThreshold.**
 - When the device has reached a storage threshold, configurable via **StorageCapacityStartDeletion** and **StorageCapacityStopDeletion**.